cg-tuwien/e186/README.md

 Developed at Vienna University of Technology, institute 193.

 **E**ngine**186**: Rocket jump into C++/OpenGL graphics programming!

-This is an unofficial fork of Engine186 for Linux.
+This is an unofficial fork of Engine186 for Linux, using CMake as build tool.
 See "README LINUX.txt".

 # Credits and Copyright Notices